Sevilla Andalusia, Spain Travel Guide

 Overcome language barriers and handle your mail with ease.

-Enhance your airport experience and address travel disruptions.
+Enhance your airport experience and address trip interruptions.

-Access funds and manage transactions during your visit.
+Access funds and oversee transactions during your visit.

-For dining: How much is it?: ¿Cuánto es?
+For dining: How much does this cost?: ¿Cuánto es?
 (KWAHN-toh es?); A table for two: Una mesa para dos (OO-nah MEH-sah PAHR-ah DOHS); The bill, please: La cuenta, por favor (lah KWEHN-tah, por fah-VOR).

 Seville runs on a schedule that differs from many other countries, especially regarding meal times and afternoon closures.